saiprasadlendale/m5-demand-forecasting/README.md

-# 📊 Demand Forecasting – Walmart Sales (M5-Style)
+# 🏬 Demand Forecasting – Walmart Sales (M5-Style)

-End-to-end **time series demand forecasting** project using Walmart sales data, inspired by the **M5 Forecasting competition**.
+An end-to-end **time series demand forecasting** project using Walmart weekly sales data.
-The goal is to build, evaluate, and compare multiple forecasting models while following **production-ready project structure**.
+This project is inspired by the **M5 Forecasting competition** and focuses on building **interpretable, production-style forecasting pipelines** rather than leaderboard optimization.

 ---

 ## 📌 Project Overview

-Demand forecasting is a core data science skill used across **retail, supply chain, finance, and operations**.
+Demand forecasting is a critical data science problem in **retail, supply chain, finance, and operations**.
-In this project, we forecast **weekly sales** using historical Walmart data and compare classical and modern time-series models.
+In this project, historical Walmart sales data is used to forecast **weekly demand** and compare classical and modern time-series models.

+The emphasis is on:
+- Clean project structure
+- Reproducibility
+- Business-oriented evaluation
+- Clear comparison of models

+---

-### Key Objectives
+## 🎯 Objectives

-- Understand sales trends, seasonality, and anomalies
+- Analyze trends, seasonality, and anomalies in sales data
 - Build multiple forecasting models
-- Compare model performance using business-relevant metrics
+- Compare model performance using meaningful metrics
-- Present results in a clean, reproducible GitHub structure
+- Present results in a professional, GitHub-ready format

 ---